Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Evaluating Framework Study

 \subsubsection{Order of Adaptive Methods}

 We first investigated whether the order of adaptive methods for the two anxious environments, specifically the RL method applied before the rules-based method or the reverse, influenced the SUDs or SCL.
+This analysis ensures that our results reflect the true effect of the adaptive strategies rather than potential confounding effects of their sequence.
 To analyze this, we used Multivariate Analysis of Variance (MANOVA), which allowed us to examine the combined effects of these methods on both SUDs and SCL simultaneously.
 This approach is more advantageous than separate univariate analyses, as it accounts for potential correlations between the dependent variables.
 Utilizing MANOVA, we treated the order of the adaptive methods as an independent factor.
 Then we assessed its impact on the dependent variables: the mean SUDs/SCL during the low-anxiety and high-anxiety segments for both RL and rules-based methods.
 The results showed that the order in which the methods were applied did not significantly affect either SUDs or SCL This suggests that the choice of order of the adaptive methods has no significant impact on our results.